metaversecloud-com/sdk-grow/README.md

 ## Key Features

+This repository contains an SDK app that allows you to check in as a non-admin/admin user once a day in order to "pump up" a balloon until a certain amount of goal pumps is reached.

 ### Canvas elements & interactions

 - Key Asset: When clicked this asset will open the drawer and allow users and admins to start interacting with the app.
+- Currently need to switch key asset to the actual balloon.

 ### Drawer content

-- How to play instructions
-- Leaderboard
+- How to play instructions: As a non-admin/user, open the drawer in the iframe by clicking on the key asset.
+Press the check in button (only allowed once daily) to increase the number of pumps of the balloon by 1.
+The balloon will keep growing larger at certain milestones (20 pngs/ 20 stages) until it eventually pops.
+At that point, you are no longer allowed to check in.
 - Admin features (see below)

 ### Admin features

 _Does your app have special admin functionality?
 If so your key features may looks something like this:_

-- Access: Click on the key asset to open the drawer and then select the Admin tab.
-Any changes you make here will only affect this instance of the application and will not impact other instances dropped in this or other worlds.
+- Access: Click on the key asset to open the drawer and then select the Admin gear icon.
-- Theme selection: Use the dropdown to select a theme.
+- Set the goal: fill out the number input and click the button to confirm to change the goal to the entered input to pop the balloon.
-- Reset: Click on the Reset button to clear the active game state and rebuild the game board in it's default state.
+- Reset: Click on the Reset button to reset the current tally and get rid of all daily check-in information.

 ### Themes description

-- Winter (default): A snowy theme that when selected will drop snowflakes throughout the scene
-- Spring: A garden theme that when selected will drop flowers throughout the scene
+- Not sure what to put here

 ### Data objects